How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 Place Kiosk Surveys at “Bottlenecks”

-To collect the most feedback, place kiosk surveys in places where people tend to get help up, such as doorways, registers, and the like.
+To collect the most feedback, place kiosk surveys in places where people tend to get held up, such as doorways, registers, and other high-traffic locations, to maximize survey participation.
 This will also help them get noticed (some signage doesn’t hurt, either)!

 Kiosk Survey Examples